Kwangmyŏngsŏng-2: Etymology

-The name "Kwangmyŏngsŏng" is in reference to a wikt:lodestar.
+The name "Kwangmyŏngsŏng" is in reference to a lodestar.
 According to some, it is richly symbolic for North Korean nationalism and the Kim family cult.
-Even though the late North Korean leader Kim Jong-il was born in the village of Vyatskoye near Khabarovsk in the Russian Far East, DPRK sources claim Kim was born on Mount Paektu, and on that day a bright lode star (kwangmyŏngsŏng) appeared in the sky, so everyone knew a new general had been born.
+Even though the late North Korean leader Kim Jong Il was born in the village of Vyatskoye near Khabarovsk in the Russian Far East, DPRK sources claim Kim was born on Mount Paektu, and on that day a bright lode star (kwangmyŏngsŏng) appeared in the sky, so everyone knew a new general had been born.

 Pre-launch announcement

 The launch was first publicly announced on February 24, 2009, when the Korean Central News Agency reported that they had been informed by the Korean Committee of Space Technology that preparations for a satellite launch were underway, and that the satellite would be launched from Musudan-ri in Hwadae.
-At about the same time, Kim Jong-il visited the province where the launch site is located, as he had immediately prior to the previous launch on July 4, 2006.
+At about the same time, Kim Jong Il visited the province where the launch site is located, as he had immediately prior to the previous launch on July 4, 2006.
 In addition, on February 26, 2009, KCNA revealed that the KCST had a long-term plan of putting various types of satellites into orbit.